 With update command in SQL, you can work on multiple records together and WHERE clause in between to specify some condition.
 Here, are the possible uses of Update Query within a database –

 DELETE table-name WHERE Condition

-SQL Operators are used to specifying conditions within an SQL statement and work as a conjunction to join various conditional statements.
+SQL Server Operators are used to specify conditions within an SQL statement and work as a conjunction to join various conditional statements.
 You can also use operators in SQL statements.
 Here is a list of operators that are frequently used by SQL statements: